POSTS TAGGED: Oppo Find 5

 Here at XDA, you’ve probably seen us talk about collaboration.
 The dictionary defines collaborating as “to work with another or others on a joint project.”
 We take collaboration seriously, so much so that we actually frown when we see members of the community not take it as seriously.
 What makes us even more upset is when manufacturers don’t take it seriously, though that rant is for another day.

-Posted March 15, 2013 By: Jimmy McGee
+Posted March 15, 2013 at 11:00 am by Jimmy McGee

 A new bill was released in congress addressing the SIM unlocking ban.
 That story and more are covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is OPPO Find 5 source code release.
 Jordan talks about the rooting options for the Sony Xperia Z.